 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until then.
 The R&E Board has one item that qualifies for reporting in this category: deferred pension outflows, reported in the government-wide statement of net position.
-These outflows arise only under the full accrual basis of accounting and consist of differences between expected and actual pension plan economic experience, pension plan changes in proportionate share, and contributions paid subsequent to the measurement date.
+These outflows arise only under the full accrual basis of accounting and consist of differences between expected and actual pension plan economic experience, changes in actuarial assumptions, pension plan changes in proportionate share, and contributions paid subsequent to the measurement date.

 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The R&E Board has two types of items.
-First, the R&E Board has deferred pension inflows, which arise only under the full accrual basis of accounting and consist of changes in actuarial assumptions and the differences between projected and actual earnings on pension plan investments.
-The other, unavailable revenue, arises only under a modified accrual basis of accounting and is reported only in the General Fund Balance Sheet.
-The General Fund reports unavailable revenue from accounts receivable and due from other governments.
-This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
+The R&E Board has one item that qualifies for reporting in this category: deferred pension inflows, reported in the government-wide statement of net position.
+These inflows arise only under the full accrual basis of accounting and consist of differences between expected and actual pension plan economic experience, changes in actuarial assumptions, differences between projected and actual investment earnings, and pension plan changes in proportionate share.